bartobri/mrrcrypt/ADAPTIVE_MIRROR_FIELD.md

                 P Q R S T
 ```

+Given a long enough encrypted message, one could deduce the unencrypted
+message by examining patterns in the output.

 Adaptive Mirror Field
 ---------------------

-In an *adaptive* mirror field, the mirror orientations and perimeter character positions are dynamic.
+In an adaptive mirror field, the mirror orientations and position of the perimeter characters are dynamic.

-For every character that is processed, the mirror field mutates itself, creating a unique mirror field permutation that ensures the same path through the mirror field will produce different results.
+For every character that is processed:

+* The character's path through the mirror field reorients the mirrors it contacts, creating a unique mirror field permutation for the next character.
+* 2. The characters on the perimiter are rolled clockwise.

+These two features eliminate identifiable patterns in the output.

 ![Adaptve Mirror Field](http://i.imgur.com/bKHZ9bl.gif)